belalgamal46/CC-Global-Summit-2015-capstone-project/README.md

 - GitHub: [@githubhandle](https://github.com/belalgamal46)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/belal-gamal-79b8a2133/)

+## Credits

+- The original design ideal by [Cindy Shin in Behance](https://www.behance.net/adagio07)
+- Project from [Microverse](https://bit.ly/MicroverseTN) html & css module.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/AdnanOlarmmi/Technopreneur/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 ## 📝 License